 Decreasing IPC cost.
 There are two components to IPC: data transfer and control transfer.
-Data transfer is fast (less than $1\,\mu$ s) since requests and responses are small2 and are stored in a shared memory region.
+Data transfer is fast (less than $1 \mu s$ ) since requests and responses are small and are stored in a shared memory region.
 Control transfer has two elements: VM-level scheduling and context switching, and signaling.
 If the user VM and FSVA are concurrently executing on different cores, then there are no VM-level scheduler and context switch latencies.
 But the two VMs must still signal each other of the pending request or response.

-The standard Xen mechanism for inter-VM signaling employs event channels [3].
+The standard Xen mechanism for inter-VM signaling employs event channels [Barham et al. 2003].
 The Xen "send event" hypercall sends an inter-processor interrupt (IPI) to the CPU executing the other VM.
 Upon receipt of an IPI, the CPU invokes the OS's interrupt handler.
 This is effectively a thread context switch, since the current processor state must be saved before executing the interrupt handler thread.
 In Linux, the interrupt handler typically masks off other interrupts and cannot sleep.
-Thus, the interrupt handler is not capable of executing general-purpose kernel code that may block.
-The Xen event channel interrupt handler signals a worker thread, which then handles the operation.
+Thus, the interrupt handler signals a worker thread, which then handles the operation.
 This involves a second thread context switch.
-In a Linux 64-bit x86 environment, a thread context switch costs $\sim 3.5 \,\mu s$.
-Thus, a one-way inter-VM signal costs $7 \,\mu s$ in thread switch times.
-There are also additional overheads in sending the IPI ($\sim 2 \,\mu s$).
+In a Linux 64-bit x86 environment, a thread context switch costs $\sim 3.5 \,\mu$ s.
+Thus, a one-way inter-VM signal costs 7 $\mu$ s in thread switch times.
+There are also additional overheads in sending the IPI ( $\sim 2 \,\mu$ s).